Bivurnum/decomps-resources/wiki_sections/SCRIPTING.md

 .set LOCALID_RIVAL_ON_BIKE, 29
 .set LOCALID_BIRCH, 36
 ```
 The `.set` here tells the decomp that we want to define a new constant.
-The `LOCALID_...` is the name of the constant you want to define.
+The `LOCALID_...` is the name you give to the constant (this can be whatever you want).
 The number is the object id you want to assign to the constant.
-Not all object events need to have constants like this, just the ones whose object id numbers you need to use in the scripts file.
+Not all objects need to have constants like this, just the ones whose object id numbers you need to use in the scripts file.

 > [!NOTE]
 > Sometimes `.equ` is used instead of `.set`.
 As far as I can tell, `.set` is used to define a constant only for use within that file, while `.equ` is used to define a constant that will be referenced in multiple files.
 On the other hand, pokefirered sometimes uses `.equ` even when that constant is not used in another file, so what do I know?